NJayDevelopment/kaminari-views-bootstrap/README.md

 Kaminari Views Bootstrap is a quick theme for Kaminari's awesome pagination features.
 Kaminari does not paginate the same way Bootstrap formats it, this gem fixes that for you.

+Note: this gem removes next and previous button but leaves the first an last.
+This was to fit the needs of an NJay product, and this is a direct refactor of the code from there.
+If you require these features, please make a fork (see Contributing) and then modify the _paginator page to add the next_page_tag and previous_page_tag.

 ## Installation
 Make sure you have Kaminari in your application's Gemfile:
 ```ruby